Personal Injury Lawyers

 - Duty of care: You must be able to show that the other party owed you a duty of care, which is a legal obligation to act in a way that does not cause harm to others.

-- Breach of duty: You must be able to show that the other party breached this duty of care by failing to act with the level of care that a reasonable person would have exercised in the same or similar circumstances.
+- Breach of the duty: You must be able to show that the other party breached this duty of care by failing to act with the level of care that a reasonable person would have exercised in the same or similar circumstances.

 - Causation: You must be able to show that the other party’s breach of duty was the cause of your injuries.